 NPS is a lot of work to implement and to get right.
 Implementing methods or frameworks just because other companies in your industry do it or to look cool, is a bad idea by default.

-It will be like knowing your site traffic numbers without converting it into value like a subscriber, user, etc. Equally useless.
-Just knowing these numbers will only lead to more meetings/discussions without results.
+It will be like knowing your site traffic numbers without converting it into value like a subscriber, customer, etc. Just knowing these numbers will only lead to more meetings/discussions without results.

 Example of how to activate Promoters in product